PlanterApp/planter_blog/content/posts/at-home-fertilizers/index.md

 image = "https://4w1qaaek5t.ucarecd.net/f3e01fe9-ecb9-4eaa-964f-a88dda3c45b6/organic-waste-composting.jpg"
 alt = "Organic compost waste"
 +++
 Plants love to grow; it’s what they do.
 However, sometimes conditions are less than ideal.
-Fertilizers help to optimize plant growth by maximizing the growing conditions and helping to stave off pests and diseases.
+Fertilizers help to optimize plant growth by maximizing the growing conditions and helping them to stave off pests and diseases.

-In this article, we’ll go through some easy **at-home fertilizers** you can make that are more environmentally friendly than most commercial options and can be more affordable, too.
+In this article, we’ll go through some easy at-home fertilizers you can make that are more environmentally friendly than most commercial options and can be more affordable, too.

 ### **What Do Fertilizers Do?**